-Or a sustainable, time-convienient meal for someone who is homeless.
+Or a sustainable, time-convenient meal for someone who is homeless.

-Cook is the lead volunteer cordinator of St. Malachi Center in Cleveland.
-St. Malachi Center is unique to other Cleveland organizations that benefit the homeless because, unlike most, it is not a "shelter"; rather, it is a "center".
+Cook is the lead volunteer coordinator of St. Malachi Center in Cleveland.
+St. Malachi Center is unique to other Cleveland organizations that benefit the homeless in the way that it is not a "shelter"; rather, it is a "center".
 Many who are homeless are defined as "shelter resistant", meaning they avoid staying at shelters for long periods of time or overnight and refuse to accept help.
 This specific group purely lives on the streets at all times.
 However, in times of frigid weather, rain, or snow, they need some sort of relief, and this is where St. Malachi Center comes in.
-St. Malachi Center opens its doors to serve as a warmth center, where the shelter-resistant homeless can find temporary refuge and recieve necessities before returning to the streets.
+St. Malachi Center opens its doors to serve as a warmth center, where the shelter-resistant homeless can find temporary refuge and receive necessities before returning to the streets.
 The center also offers education to "break the cycle" of homelessness and guiding those who visit there to be more self-reliant through a series of workshops and classes.

 Cook visited with Gilmour Academy volunteers and discussed the connection between getting into homelessness and getting out of homelessness.
-"My business is not to change the world.
+Cook explained to volunteers, "My business is not to change the world.
 My business is to build relationships."
-Cook explained to volunteers.
-He elaborated that the first step to helping anyone in his line of work is to build a relationship and trust.
-This can be done by doing something as simple as providing a peanut butter and jelly sandwich.
+He continued by saying the first step to helping anyone in his line of work is to build a relationship and trust.
+This process can be started by doing something as simple as providing a peanut butter and jelly sandwich.